khval/RetroModePC/README.md

 This is more like template for making a Linux ".a" library from AmigaOS4 retromode.library.

-Working progress: converting Amiga style code into Linux style code.
+Work in progress: converting Amiga style code into Linux style code.

 A common source code be ideal, but there will be problems with idltool used to generate the skeleton files on AmigaOS4.